 Once the shaft has been driven free of the end knob, be careful not to lose the wedging pin.
 It will probably remain in place in the end knob, but handle it gently so it does not fall out and get lost.
 Clean the nib assembly and spiral, using a rubber bulb to blow water through the feed channels to make sure they are clear.
 Clean out the inside of the barrel with a test-tube brush.
 Protect the outside of the barrel from getting wet, both when cleaning and when rinsing.
 Clean out the old cork seal from the inside of the packing housing.
 Use a cotton swab to clean out old ink residue in the shaft hole and on the face of the threaded plug that fits into the barrel.

-Still holding the tube in place, push the probe the rest of the way through with the end of the spiral's shaft.
-This should leave you with the shaft in place and the O-rings, too.
 Carefully pick up the end knob, taking care not to dislodge the wedging pin.
 If the pin's face is slightly below that of the knob, gently push it up from underneath until it is level with or slightly above the knob's surface.
 Push the knob down onto the shaft, taking care to align the wedging pin with the matching cutout on the shaft.
 You may be able to push it all the way back into place by hand, but this can put excessive pressure on the spiral.
 Take a metal rod that will fit down the center of the spiral, and use it with a small hammer to gently tap the shaft down into the knob, letting the knob rest against a flat, firm surface such as a block of wood (metal increases the risk of cracking).
 Reassemble nib assembly and spiral, reinserting the cross pin.
 Insert all of the internal bits back into the barrel, taking care once again not to let the cross pin fall out.
 Apply sealant to the packing holder threads, then screw into barrel.
 Once again, to reduce strain on the spiral, you may wish to turn the end knob before screwing the packing housing and barrel together.
 In this case, you will turn the knob counterclockwise before turning the packing housing clockwise.
 Suction test for leakage, and you're done.
 Don't forget to clean out the inside of the cap.

 NOTE: Waterman safeties from the first few years of production are built quite differently, with helical tracks inside the barrel, a turning knob extension with straight longitudinal tracks, and a very narrow, threaded, turning knob.
 It is not advisable to attempt seal replacement on these rare, early pens, for opening up the packing housing poses an unacceptably high risk to the extremely fragile turning knob, and in particular, to its overly thin threaded flange.